coldfumonkeh/MarvelAPI/README.md

 The response from this will be a formatted URL string to the image of the desired / selected size:

     http://i.annihil.us/u/prod/marvel/i/mg/3/40/4bb4680432f73/standard_medium.jpg

+Why is there a method to handle this?
+It seems pointless.

+---

+The method exists because the image size is an optional parameter.
+The method will check it's existence for you before generating the correct URL string.
+Using this method you don't have to build the string yourself.
+The process to do so has been included for you.
+I'm nice like that.

 ### Hinted beyond belief